wescpy/google/gemini/gem25/README.md

 | :exclamation: Platform requirements |
 |:---------------------------|
 | **GAI**: [API key](https://cloud.google.com/docs/authentication/api-keys-use) is required.
 Follow the instructions below.
 The GAI scripts will ***not*** run without an API key which should be either assigned to the `GEMINI_API_KEY` environment variable or saved to a local file, `.env` (Node.js) or `settings.py` (Python). |
-| **GCP**: API key (as above) or better yet, [user auth via ADC](https://cloud.google.com/docs/authentication/set-up-adc-local-dev-environment) for local dev environments running these sample scripts.
+| **GCP**: [User auth via ADC](https://cloud.google.com/docs/authentication/set-up-adc-local-dev-environment) for local dev environments is required to run the old client library sample scripts.
+While the new combined client library also supports API keys, user auth/ADC is still recommended.
 (For production, use [service accounts](https://cloud.google.com/docs/authentication#service-accounts).)

 ## Code samples